 There is no organic vegetable certification authority.
-The only organic vegetables seen in supermarkets are imported.
 Local production of non-organic vegetables is concentrated mostly on two local farms.
 Both are insufficient to satisfy the needs of locals and visitors.

 Bermuda has three seasons, but some put in a fourth crop for potatoes (white or Irish and sweet, see note below), okra, tomatoes, watermelon and cantaloupes.
 Locally grown vegetables are artichokes, beans (bush and pole, runner, string, snap, broad), beets, Bermuda Onion (Allium cepa), Bermuda cassava, broccoli (a good host plant for caterpillars and their butterflies (Cabbage White), Brussels sprouts, cabbage (Chinese and regular), cantaloupe, carrots, cauliflower, celeriac, celery, chard, chicory, chives, christophene, collards, corn, cowpeas, cucumbers, dasheen, eddoe, eggplant, endive, escarole, Florence fennel, garlic, herbs, Jerusalem artichokes (H. tuberosa), kale in all varieties, kohlrabi, leaf lettuce, leeks, mustard greens, okra, onions, papaya, parsnips, parsley (Petroselinum crispum, grows wild on some coastal hillsides, introduced to Bermuda from the UK in 1612), peas, peppers, potatoes and sweet potatoes, pumpkin, radish, rutabaga, salsify, scorzonera, shallots, snap beans, spinach, summer squash, squash, strawberries, sweet corn, Swiss chard, thyme, tomatoes (Lycopersicon Lycopersicum) grown all year in Bermuda, introduced from England after England got them from Spain, first recorded in Bermuda in 1851 when 10 boxes were exported, regularly sent by ship to New York in the late 1870s and early 1880s in 10-pound crates or palmetto baskets), turnips, upland cress, watercress and zucchini.